 An experience where YOU are at the center of your very own Star Wars story, get to eat blue shrimp, have the chance to train with a lightsaber, and sleep in a space cabin — does it sound like an absolute dream?
-Sadly, soon it might be.
+Sadly, it might’ve been to good to be true.

 Star Wars: Galactic Starcruiser (a.k.a. the Star Wars Hotel) is an incredibly unique cruise-like experience that opened in 2022 in Disney World.
 Your payment for the experience included a 2-night stay aboard the “ship,” food, interaction with all kinds of Star Wars characters, and even a park ticket to Hollywood Studios.
-But the experience didn’t come cheap, costing couples and families into the thousands, and now its closure is imminent (with final sailings in September 2023).
+But the experience didn’t come cheap, costing couples and families into the thousands, and now it has closed as of September 2023.
 So what happened here?
 We’ve got some details.

 On Monday, May 22nd, the Chairman of the Disney Parks, Experiences, and Products division — Josh D’Amaro — participated in a question-and-answer session at the JP Morgan Global Technology, Media & Communications Conference.